Search results for: “math”

 Every lesson is tailored to the student.
 This targeted approach builds independence, accuracy, and confidence.
 We also support educators, parents, and teams so everyone involved has the knowledge needed to ensure equal access.

-Female creating a Google sheets line graph with Jaws and Braille Display
+Access Technology Training lessons: Student creating a Google sheets line graph with screen reader and Braille Display

 Flexible, Remote Training